Standard Treatment vs. Clinical Trials

 The choice between breast-conserving surgery (followed by radiation therapy) and mastectomy depends on many factors:

-Whether multiple tumors are found within the breast (which requires mastectomy)
+- Whether multiple tumors are found within the breast, known as multicentric (which requires mastectomy)

 It is important to note that some women decide to do bilateral mastectomies for peace of mind.
 Although women without a known genetic cause for their breast cancer have a relatively low rate of developing breast cancer in the opposite healthy breast, still there is a trend currently for women to opt for bilateral mastectomies with immediate reconstruction.